Yasser-R/v1-payment-api/source/includes/_scheduledtransactions.md

 Parameter | Optional? | Description
 ----------|-----------|------------
-pin | required | Sender's account PIN amount | yes | Amount of transaction.
+pin | required | Sender's account PIN amount | yes | Amount of payment.
 Must be within the sender's account transaction limit. destinationId | yes | Recipient's Dwolla ID or email address.
 destinationType | yes | Recipient type: `Dwolla` or `Email`.
 Must set this to `Email` if you provided an email as the `destinationId`. fundsSource | yes | ID of the [Funding Source](#funding-sources) to fund this payment. scheduleDate | yes | Date to initiate payment.
-If the transaction is funded by an ACH bank funding source, funds will be available to the recipient typically 1-3 business days after this date. assumeCosts | yes | Boolean.
+If the payment is funded by an ACH bank funding source, funds will be available to the recipient typically 1-3 business days after this date. assumeCosts | yes | Boolean.
 Set to `true` if the sender of the funds will assume the $0.25 transaction fee (only applies if transaction is greater than $10.00). notes | yes | Optional note to attach to transaction.
 Max 250 chars.